upjs/facile-validator/README.md

 ---

 #### `validation:failed`
-This event will occur when the validation ends while there are errors in the inputs:
+This event will occur when the validation ends while there are errors in the fields:
 ```javascript
 v.on('validation:failed', (form) => {
   // Notify the user to fix the form